modernpacifist/modernpacifist/README.md

 ### Hey 👋
 My name is Alex Petrosyan, a self-taught back-end software engineer from Russia.
-Currently I'm a student at State University of Aerospace Instrumentation in Saint-Petersburg, where I study Biomechanics.
+Currently I'm a student at the State University of Aerospace Instrumentation in Saint-Petersburg, where I study Biomechanics.
 My main idea - to create functional things from nothing with the use of computer science and abstractions.
 The moment I come across something new - I learn it.
+At free time I enjoy playing chess, doing sports, practicing reverse-engineering.

 #### I love to:
 - Resolve problems